-August 2023 - Welcome to the team Ed Schmerling, Boyi Li, and Yan Wang!
-We’ve also had Sander Tonkens, Wenhao Ding, and Jiawei Yang join our group as interns this summer!
+November 2023 - Welcome to the team Maximilian Igl!
+We’ve also had Ran (Thomas) Tian join our group as an intern!

-Our group addresses challenges in AI-powered autonomous vehicles through a three-pronged research agenda, which, collectively, is aimed at laying the foundation for the next generation of AV autonomy stacks.
+Our group addresses challenges in AI-powered autonomous vehicles through a multi-pronged research agenda which, collectively, is aimed at laying the foundation for the next generation of AV autonomy.

-Assured autonomy: Safety assurances with machine learning models in the loop: Data-driven methods based on machine learning (ML) have enabled tasks beyond what was considered possible with their traditional, non-learning-based counterparts.
-However, ML-based algorithms can suffer from unpredictability and erratic behavior—a showstopper in the context of safety-critical systems.
-To enable the confident infusion of ML models within the decision-making loop of an autonomous vehicle, we research tools and methods for providing both offline and online algorithmic assurances for components of a learning-enabled autonomy stack.
-For example, we are designing run-time monitors that can detect and identify faults in ML-based components and inform downstream decision-making, and integrating learning-based components into the decision-making module in a way that allows for uncertainty reasoning and performance guarantees
+AI Safety for AVs: Data-driven methods based on ML have enabled tasks beyond what was considered possible with their traditional, non-learning-based counterparts.
+However, ML-based algorithms can suffer from unpredictability and erratic behavior.
+To enable the confident infusion of ML models within the decision-making loop of an autonomous vehicle, we research tools and methods for providing both offline and online algorithmic assurances for components of a learning-enabled autonomy stack, including uncertainty quantification and calibration, online monitoring of AI components, rule reasoning in neural architectures, and validation (safety KPIs, evaluation, etc.).

-In pursuit of these research agenda, we leverage and combine expertise from a number of fields, including optimal control, decision-making, reinforcement learning, deep learning, machine learning, robotics, computer vision, and formal methods.
+In pursuit of this research agenda, we leverage and combine expertise from a number of fields, including optimal control, decision-making, reinforcement learning, deep learning, machine learning, robotics, computer vision, and formal methods.

-Our research efforts are enriched by a close collaboration with NVIDIA’s AV product team.
+Our research efforts are enriched by close collaborations with NVIDIA’s AV product teams.